 It can take up to six months to get a reply on an OIC application, and the IRS hits the pause button on the 10-year statute of limitations during that six-month period.
-If a taxpayer is close to the end of the 10-year statute, an offer in compromise may not be his or her best option.
+For a taxpayer close to the end of the 10-year statute, an offer in compromise may not be the best option.

 Tax resolution experts have the experience and software to evaluate the merits of a case and determine whether the IRS is likely to accept an OIC.
 They understand the eligibility criteria of tax relief programs and don’t have their clients go through the time and effort of applying unless they have a good chance of acceptance.
-That is why leading tax relief companies have an acceptance rate for offers in compromise of more than 90%; the IRS’ average acceptance rate is only 40.3% (source)
+That is why leading tax relief companies have an acceptance rate for offers in compromise of more than 90%; the IRS’ average acceptance rate (FY 2021) is only 30.75% (source).